ldijkman/async-esp-fs-webserver/docs/ino/telegram_doorbell/readme.md

-maybe a doorbell or telegram notifications for the thermostat
+maybe a doorbell or telegram notifications on phone for the thermostat

 playing with esp8266 and telegram